Jethro Kloss and Back to Eden: Work with Soyfoods

 Back to Eden (1939).
 In 1935, while living in Takoma Park, Washington, D.C., after several decades of studying and writing, Kloss published the first edition of what was to become his magnum opus, Back to Eden.
 A revised and geatly expanded edition was published in 1939.
 This edition became extremely popular in the late 1960s and by 1986 had sold almost 3 million copies.
 Here he set forth his method of natural self healing based on herbs, a diet that used no meat, dairy products, or eggs, and a life in harmony with the laws of health and nature.
 He opposed the use of sugar, spices, pepper, mustard, vinegar, and fermented foods.
 He recommended the use of soymilk in numerous healing diets and considered it far better than cow's milk.
 Kloss' main contribution to soyfoods was the more than 50 creative American-style soyfoods recipes he developed in Back to Eden.
 These included soymilk and tofu, and many dairylike products made from them, including cream cheese, cheese, soy & nut cheese, soymilk cottage cheese and cottage cheese loaf, soy buttermilk, soymilk cream (soymilk with oil whipped in), soymilk ice cream (America's second recipe for it), and soy butter (made from soy flour).
 Other recipes included canned soybeans, soybean coffee, soy sprouts, sprouts with rice, okara & brown rice patties, soy loaf, soymilk aspic or jelly, mock egg yolks, soymilk & okara pancakes, soymilk gravy, soy oil mayonnaise, soymilk pumpkin pie, whole wheat breads with soy flour and okara, soy & wheat spaghetti, and many soups using soymilk.
 Kloss called soybeans "The King of Beans."
 Also in the book he included a 4-page statement excerpted from Dr. J.A.
 LeClerc of the USDA (Sept.
 1936) stating that "The soybean is going to revolutionize the future of humanity."

 Still one of America's best-selling vegan (total vegetarian) cookbooks, Back to Eden continues to play an important role in introducing people to the value of soyfoods.
 In 1974 as a spin-off from the earlier work, The Back to Eden Cookbook, also vegan, was published by Lifeline Books and Woodbridge Press.
+It is nw published by Back to Eden Books, an enterprise of the Jethro Kloss family.
 It also contains a lot of information and recipes relating to soyfoods, although most of it is extracted from Back to Eden.

 Jethro Kloss died in Tennessee in 1946 at age 83.
 Like so many other Adventist soyfoods pioneers, he lived to a ripe old age.